 Cards that are covered?

-It’s $395 a year, but comes with a $300 annual travel credit in the Capital One Travel Portal, an anniversary bonus that yields 10k miles every year you keep the card, unlimited 2x on every purchase, travel portal bonuses, great lounge access, and not only great purchase protection, but return protection.
+Both cards have an annual fee of $395 a year, but come with a $300 annual travel credit in the Capital One Travel Portal, an anniversary bonus that yields 10k miles every year you keep the card, unlimited 2x on every purchase, travel portal bonuses, great lounge access, and not only great purchase protection, but return protection.
 Let’s check it out.

 What is covered?